CTFd/CTFd/README.md

 ## Live Demo
 https://demo.ctfd.io/

+## Managed Hosting
+Looking to use CTFd but don't want to deal with managing infrastructure?
+Check out [the CTFd website](https://ctfd.io/) for managed CTFd deployments.

 ## HackerFire
 Looking for CTF challenges to work on?
 [HackerFire](https://hackerfire.com/) is a learning focused CTF built using CTFd.
 It features a wide variety of challenges and is updated with new content frequently.
 It also contains custom knowledge resources to teach newcomers about the techniques used to solve a challenge.